markjoshwel/3yu/README.md

     when defining a list, the size must be known

-    but when defining a list of which the first assignment comes from another value, you can leave it empty (`_`) and it will be inferred
+    but when defining a list of which the first assignment comes from another register, you can leave it empty (`_`) and it will be inferred

     examples: